I spent ten years immersed in studying yogic practices and philosophy with Maharishi Mahesh Yogi and became a certified

-Certified E-RYT 500, I began my yoga practice in 2007 and started teaching in 2008.
-I became an Anusara-inspired teacher in 2012.
-A constant yoga and life student, I have taught public and private yoga classes in Costa Rica, Miami, California and Idaho.
-I offer public and private classes, retreats, workshops, teacher trainings, and teacher development and mentoring programs.
+Certified E-RYT 500, I have been teaching yoga since 2008.
+I became an Anusara-Inspired teacher in 2012 and completed my 300-hour training with Noah Maze in 2014.
+A constant yoga and life student, I have taught public and private classes in Costa Rica, Miami, California, Idaho and Maryland.

-I completed my 300 hour training with Noah Maze, and has studied with a variety of internationally recognized yoga teachers such as: Jaye Martin, Kenneth Graham, BJ Galvan, and Martin Kirk, just to name a few.
-I have deepened my philosophy studies with Bill Mahony, Douglas Brooks, and Paul Muller Ortega.
+I have also studied with a variety of internationally recognized yoga teachers such as: Esteban Salazar, Jaye Martin, Kenneth Graham, BJ Galvan, Christy McKenzie and Martin Kirk, just to name a few.
+I have deepened my philosophy and meditation studies with Bill Mahony, Douglas Brooks, and Paul Muller Ortega.

-I focus on facilitating the process of creating inner awareness by guiding my students to use their bodies as a tool for self-exploration, empowering them to realize their own potential while fostering commitment through a safe environment.
-Armed with a BA in psychology, complemented with coaching skills and a background in Human Resources, I guide students to transfer their yoga from the mat into their lives, using their practice as a path to increased awareness, self-growth, and empowerment to move toward their desired life goal
+I strive to create a safe environment during my classes and to facilitate the process of creating inner awareness by guiding my students to use their bodies as a tool for self-exploration, empowering them to realize their own inner potential and inviting them to transfer their yoga from the mat into their lives.
+For more information, visit my website: www.farrahyaspeyoga.com